sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

   * Mini-Batch Gradient Descent.
 1 < Batch Size < Size of Training Set
 * Mini batch size is the number of sub samples given to the network after which parameter update happens.
 * A good default for batch size might be 32.
 Also try 32, 64, 128, 256, and so on.
+#### Example for diff between Epochs and Batches
+* Assume you have a dataset with 200 samples (rows of data) and you choose a batch size of 5 and 1,000 epochs.
+* This means that the dataset will be divided into 40 batches, each with five samples.
+The model weights will be updated after each batch of five samples.
+* This also means that one epoch will involve 40 batches or 40 updates to the model.
+* With 1,000 epochs, the model will be exposed to or pass through the whole dataset 1,000 times.
+That is a total of 40,000 batches during the entire training process.

 #### Iterations
 Iterations is the number of batches needed to complete one epoch.
 Iterations=Number of Training examples/Batch size